smartclean/smartclean.github.io/docs/integrations.md

 [comment]: <> (Should create a sub page for each of these options ? )

-### 1. For receiving data and events from our systems on a web service.
+### 1. For receiving data and events from our platform on a web service.

 Pre-requisite (what you need to have):
 - A running and secured web service (HTTPS URL) that can receive data and events from our systems.